cedadev/cis/doc/plotting.rst

 ``scatteroverlay``
   a heatmap overlayed with a scatter plot, see :ref:`scatter-overlay plots <scatteroverlay-plots>`

 Note that ``filenames`` is a non-optional argument used to specify the files to read the variable from.
-These can be specified as a comma seperated list of the following possibilities:
+These can be specified as a comma separated list of the following possibilities:

   #.
 A single filename - this should be the full path to the file
   #.
 A single directory - all files in this directory will be read